beewantds/Bbot/README.md

 # Bbot - Selective Web Indexing & Ranking System

-A lightweight, cost-aware pipeline that distills the **250 B-page Common Crawl** corpus into a clean, high-quality search index you can query with LLMs.
+A lightweight, cost-aware pipeline that distills the **10 M-page Common Crawl** corpus into a clean, high-quality search index you can query with LLMs.

 ## ✨ Key Features
 - **Selective crawling** – rank URLs before fetching heavy content